Community Health Worker (CHW) Advisory Committee

 Members must regularly participate in committee meetings.
 They may also have to participate in subcommittee meetings, projects, and presentations.

-Committee members who also work for a state agency won’t be reimbursed for their expenses.
 CHW or public members may be reimbursed for travel to and from meetings if funds are available.
-Committee members representing higher education or professionals working with CHWs are responsible for their travel expenses.
+Committee members representing higher education, members employed by state agencies, or professionals working with CHWs are responsible for their travel expenses.

 Meeting Information for the Public

-Meetings are open to the public.
-There is no cost to attend, and you don’t need a reservation.
-You can also attend a meeting webcast.
+Committee meetings are open to the public.
+There is no cost to attend, and you do not need a reservation.
+You may also observe the meeting via the meeting webcast.

 How to Make a Public Comment to the Committee